loomchild/burstlogging/README.md

-smartlogginglevel
+Smart Logging

-The package is on PyPI, to install it type "pip install smartlogginglevel".
+The package is on PyPI, to install it type "pip install smartlogging".